Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 We may inspect the generated C++ code by running the script with the environment variable `TORCH_LOGS=output_code`.
-When doing so, we can see that `torch.compile` was able to compile the broadcasting, together with the two reductions into just one for-loop, and parallelizes it using OpenMP
+When doing so, we can see that `torch.compile` was able to compile the broadcasting and the two reductions into just one for-loop, and parallelize it using OpenMP
 ```c++
 extern "C" void kernel(const double* in_ptr0, const long* in_ptr1, long* out_ptr0) {
     #pragma omp parallel num_threads(32)